 Few people have written about them because they fall outside the category of black-white race relations, Fountain concluded.

 The First Puerto Rican Riot

 On Aug.
 19, 1967, hundreds of Puerto Rican and African-American youths stunned New Haven by rioting.
 The violence continued for several days until the governor called up the National Guard to restore order.

 Many Puerto Ricans, all American citizens, moved to the Northeast during the war seeking work in defense plants and harvesting fruits, vegetables and tobacco.
 Many Puerto Ricans came to Connecticut after arriving in New York City.

 The Puerto Rican population continued to grow in the Northeast during the 1950s and 1960s.
 Today, Connecticut has the densest population of Puerto Ricans in the country.
 Half of the Puerto Ricans in New England live along the Interstate-91 corridor, from New Haven to Holyoke in Massachusetts.
 In fact, Holyoke has the highest percentage of Puerto Ricans in the country.

 Most were poor when they arrived and had to live in substandard housing.
 When war work dried up, many found themselves unemployed and living in neighborhoods that decayed when middle-class whites moved to the suburbs.

-In New Haven that summer day in 1967, simmering resentment boiled over when Edward Thomas, a white snack bar owner, shot Julio Diaz after he threatened him with a knife.
+In New Haven that summer day in 1967, simmering resentment boiled over when Edward Thomas, a white snack bar owner, shot Julio Diaz after Diaz threatened him with a knife.

 Word spread quickly, and rioters broke windows, looted stores, started fires and fought with police.
 In the end, police arrested nearly 400 people.